Usage Guide

 Use stamp context compare in CI to detect context drift across all folders.
 Use --approve for auto-updates (like Jest snapshots).

-Combine stamp context and stamp context validate in pre-commit hooks or CI jobs to keep context files in sync with your codebase.
+Combine stamp security scan, stamp context, and stamp context validate in pre-commit hooks or CI jobs to keep context files secure and in sync.

 Use stamp context clean --all --yes to reset context files before regenerating or switching branches.